samdelong/CanvasNT/README.md

   Canvas c = new Canvas(40, 20);

-  // After begin, the onFrame method will be called every frame
+  // After begin, the draw method will be called every frame

   c.begin(framerate, new FrameListener(){

     @Override
-    public void onFrame(){
+    public void draw(){

       // do stuff...
       background("#");